-The design, construction, operation and decommissioning of the project are to:
+The design, construction, operation, decommissioning and rehabilitation of the project are to:

-- (a) avoid, minimise and/or mitigate adverse noise and vibration impacts to sensitive receptors - (b) protect or enhance the environmental values of the acoustic environment
+- (a) avoid, minimise and/or mitigate adverse noise and vibration impacts to sensitive receptors - (b) protect or enhance the environmental values of the acoustic environment.

 The performance outcomes corresponding to these objectives are in Schedule 8, Part 3 of the EP Regulation.